SAP/stewardci-jenkinsfilerunner-image/README-DEV.md

 ### Build process

-Our Jenkinsfile Runner Image is being built in two steps
+Our Jenkinsfile Runner Image is being built in two steps.

 ## jenkinsfile-runner-base-image